SillyDev2026/Bnum5/README.md

 # Core API Reference

-The lowercase API is the direct, performance-oriented layer.
+The lowercase layer is the direct, performance-oriented API.

 ## Construction and Conversion